savonet/book/workflow.md

 it is also possible to POST the command at the url of the server (by default [`http://localhost:8000/telnet`](http://localhost:8000/telnet)).
-You should have a look at the implementation of `server.harbor` in the standard library if you want to customize this (e.g. in order to support GET).\TODO{actually give this as an example}
+You should have a look at the implementation of `server.harbor` in the standard library if you want to customize this (e.g. in order to support GET), which is based on `harbor.http.register` which is described next.

 Finally, it is also possible to run a server command from within the Liquidsoap script itself by using `server.execute` function such as